Tues, Sept 8 – 9:45-1:15

-This is a five day course.
+This is a six day course.
 You must attend all sessions.

 Location: This is a Virtual Event